dmint789/stat-tracker/README.md

 3. Showing past PBs
 4. Seeing a history of all of your PBs
 5. Getting an overview of various statistics about your data

-## Download

-You can download a **WORK IN PROGRESS** build of this app on the [releases page](https://github.com/dmint789/stat-tracker/releases).
-Keep in mind that future releases could be incompatible with the version you download.
-However, it will still be possible to change your old backup file to the new format.
-If you need to have this done, feel free to contact me (cube327@tuta.io).
-This disclaimer will be removed once this app reaches version 1.0.

-## Support the project

-If you would like to support this project, feel free to become a patron on my [Patreon page](https://patreon.com/denimintsaev).
-If you don't want to contribute monthly, you can just wait until your first payment goes through at the start of the next month and unsubscribe.
-I appreciate any and all contributions.

 ## Screenshots